The recognised and approved full 5 day mediation course will qualify you to be an Accredited Mediator.

 4.1 The Directors will implement this policy by:

-* setting examples and standards of behaviour in the workplace
+* setting examples and standards of behaviour in the workplace and training environment

 * recognising destructive behaviour and taking action where it occurs